 No

-No, Coburn Mountain is classified as a Hard difficulty hike with an elevation gain of 1133 m over 6.4 km, making it unsuitable for beginners.
-This trail requires good fitness levels and hiking experience to safely complete the challenging ascent.
+No, Coburn Mountain is rated as a Hard difficulty hike with an elevation gain of 1133 m, making it unsuitable for beginners or inexperienced hikers.
+This trail requires good fitness levels and proper hiking experience to safely complete the 6.4 km route.

 Didn't find your answer?